ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-complexities.md

 ## Zone deployment
 {: #v2t-complexity-zone}

-Your source vCenter Server® instance with NSX-V environment is in one of the following deployment patterns:
+Your source {{site.data.keyword.vcf-auto}} instance with NSX-V environment is in one of the following deployment patterns:

 * Simple - one single zone, with all VMware ESXi™ hosts deployed in one data center.
 * Medium - two or more single zones, often used as production in one zone and development or DR in another zone.